MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/includes/django-postgresql-webapp/create-app-service-vscode-3.md

 ms.custom: devx-track-python
 ---

-**Step 3.** In the dialog box at the top of the screen, enter a name of `msdocs-tutorial-django-postgresql-app` for this web app.
+**Step 3.** In the dialog box at the top of the screen, enter the name of `msdocs-tutorial-django-postgresql-app` for this web app.

 <br />